 Any profits are shared among the members as governed by the Partnership Agreement dated 20 July 2016.
 No further allocations were made to the individual members after their resignation on 30 June 2019.
-Each member's allocation of profits will vary based on individual performance and the performance of the partnership as a whole.
+Profits are allocated to the corporate members based on their profit share percentage.